marithetland/ONTmompS/README.md

   --verbose             Log more details and keep intermediate files for
                         debugging.
-  -l LOG, --log LOG     Write logging to specified file name instead of stdout
+  -l LOG, --log LOG     Write logging to specified file name instead of stdout --amplicon            Treat mompS like standard SBT (single amplicon).
+Skip
+                        mompS1/2 separation and call the allele directly from the assembly.

 Output options:
   --ST_outfile ST_OUTFILE